modular-bitfield/modular-bitfield/docs/bitfield_specifier.md

 }
 ```

-## Example: Discriminants
+## Discriminants

-It is possible to explicitly assign discriminants to some of the days.
-In our case this is useful since our week starts at sunday:
+Discriminants can be used normally to explicitly override certain values:

 ```
 # use modular_bitfield::prelude::*;